veklang/compiler/docs/ir/lowering.md

 - Methods lower to functions.
 Instance methods receive `self` as the first ordinary parameter.
 - The user-level `main` function lowers to the program entry function.
+- When a function or method omits `-> T`, the lowerer uses the return type inferred and recorded by the checker. `main` must have no parameters and must return either `void` or `i32` after inference.

 ## Variables